 This means, that you need to be proactive, prompt and responsive.

-So basically your reputation and rank will strongly depend on how you as a company will handle and respond to the Google reviews posted by your customers.
+So basically your online reputation and rank will strongly depend on how you as a company will handle and respond to the Google reviews posted by your customers.

 To start, make sure the email that you used to create My Business Account is always on.
 Or assign a person to your team and add him as a manager.